storesafe/cordova-sqlcipher-adapter/README.md

 - Alpha version
   - SQLCipher `3.4.1` for iOS/macOS/Windows
-  - SQLCipher `3.5.6` for Android built from [brodybits / android-database-sqlcipher-build-fix](https://github.com/brodybits/android-database-sqlcipher-build-fix)
+  - SQLCipher `3.5.6` for Android built from [brodybits / android-database-sqlcipher-build-fix](https://github.com/brodybits/android-database-sqlcipher-build-fix), now with 64-bit CPU support
-  - Default page size for unencrypted databases: 1K
+  - `SQLITE_DEFAULT_PAGE_SIZE=1024` and `SQLITE_DEFAULT_CACHE_SIZE=2000` to avoid "potentially distruptive change(s)" from SQLite 3.12.0 in unencrypted databases ref: <http://sqlite.org/pgszchng2016.html>
   - with OpenSSL libcrypto for Android
   - using CommonCrypto framework for iOS/macOS
   - with LibTomCrypt (1.17) embedded for Windows